miyannishar/your_tourist_guide/README.md

 ### Contact

-If you have any questions or suggestions, feel free to open an issue or contact on miyannishar786@gmail.com.
+If you have any questions or suggestions, feel free to open an issue or contact the repository owner.

----

-This README provides a comprehensive overview of the project, instructions for installation and running the app, and a brief description of the code structure.